Graduate Admissions

 Office of Graduate Studies Website

-California State University, Sacramento is authorized to offer graduate programs culminating in the Doctor of Education, Doctor of Physical Therapy, Master of Arts, Master of Science, Master of Business, Master of Music, Master of Public Policy and Administration, Master of Social Work, and Education Specialist in School Psychology degrees.
+California State University, Sacramento is authorized to offer graduate programs culminating in the Doctor of Education, Doctor of Audiology, Doctor of Physical Therapy, Master of Arts, Master of Science, Master of Business, Master of Fine Arts, Master of Music, Master of Public Health, Master of Public Policy and Administration, Master of Social Work, and Education Specialist in School Psychology degrees.
 Sacramento State also offers a joint doctoral program in Public History in cooperation with UC Santa Barbara.
 In keeping with the objectives of the degrees offered, the University has developed a broad framework of requirements.

 Degrees Offered